AshishYesale7/Calander-Ai/src/app/updates-catalog.md

 ### 1.2.
 Plugin System & Extension Marketplace

-A modular plugin system has been introduced to extend the core functionality of FutureSight.
+A modular plugin system has been introduced to extend the core functionality of Calendar.ai.

 - **Marketplace UI (`/extension`):** A dedicated page now serves as a central hub for users to discover, install, and manage plugins.
 - **Dynamic Installation & Persistence:** Users can install or uninstall plugins with a single click, and their selections are saved to their cloud profile.